gseacat/fantasy-football-auction-optimizer/README.md

    It's recommended to open this folder as an RStudio project for easy file management and sourcing.

 3. **Run projection scrapes**
-   Open `scrape_projections.R` and click “Source” in RStudio to generate fantasy projections.
+   Open `scripts/scrape_projections.R` and click “Source” in RStudio to generate fantasy projections.

 4. **Edit and run the optimizer**
    Open `example_usage.R`, adjust the parameters (budget, roster size, scoring format, etc.), and run the script.